drone/docs/install.rst

 Proxy Server
 ------------

-NOTE: using a proxy server is not required or recommended.
+**NOTE:** using a proxy server is not recommended.
+Drone serves most static content from a CDN and uses the Go standard library's high-performance ``net/http`` package to serve dynamic content.

 When using Nginx to proxy traffic to Drone, please ensure you have version 1.3.13 or greater.
 You also need to configure nginx to proxy websocket connections: